-Meat, fish, eggs, beans and other non-dairy sources of protein
+Meat, fish, eggs, beans and other plant-based sources of protein

 Bread, rice, potatoes, pasta and other starchy foods

-This group also includes foods such as couscous, polenta, yam and other grains and starchy roots.
-Starchy carbohydrate foods are packed with energy and they should make up the main part of every meal alongside fruit and vegetables.
+This group also includes foods such as couscous, polenta, yams and other grains and starchy roots.
+Starchy carbohydrate foods are packed with energy and they should make up just over a third of the food you eat.

 Choose wholegrain, wholemeal or multigrain versions of foods such as bread, rice and pasta.
-These will give you more fibre and other nutrients and fill you up more.
-You can leave the skins on potatoes when you cook them as well – easier and more nutritious!
+These will give you more fibre and other nutrients, and can make you feel fuller.
+You can leave the skins on potatoes when you cook them as well – it is cheaper, easier and more nutritious!